paul-j-lucas/cdecl/README.md

    with the evolution
    of C and C++.
    Hence,
-   there is no market value.
+   it has is no market value.

 Note, however, that I am not a lawyer;
 but my layman's anaysis